pubnub/pubnub-mcp-server/resources/sdk_docs/objective-c_mobile-push.md

 16         */
 17    }
 18}];
 ```

 ## Add a device to a push notifications channel (builder pattern)

-Enable push notifications on channels using the builder.
+Enable mobile push notifications on a set of channels.

-##### Requires Mobile Push Notifications add-on

 ### Method(s)